junreldevocion/stock-price-web-app/README.md

 The app folder contains all Next.js App Router pages and layouts, and takes care of the routing.

+### `/components` directory

+The components folder contains all reusable components to be use in entire application

 ### `/lib` **directory**

 The lib directory contains all utilities like the Finhub Js client functions, util functions, config and constants.